2011–12 Alabama Crimson Tide men's basketball team

 The 2011–12 Alabama Crimson Tide men's basketball team (variously "Alabama", "UA", "Bama" or "The Tide") represented the University of Alabama in the 2011–12 college basketball season.
 The team's head coach was Anthony Grant, in his third season at Alabama after posting a 25–12 record the previous year.
 The team played their home games at Coleman Coliseum in Tuscaloosa, Alabama, as a member of the Southeastern Conference.
 This was the 99th season of basketball in the school's history.
 They finished the season 21–12 overall, 9–7 SEC play, and finished in 5th place.
-They were defeated by Florida in the quarterfinals of the 2012 SEC men's basketball tournament, and they lost to Creighton in the 2012 NCAA Division I men's basketball tournament second round.
+They were defeated by Florida in the quarterfinals of the 2012 SEC men's basketball tournament, and they lost to Creighton in the 2012 NCAA Division I men's basketball tournament first round.

 Pre-season

 The 2010–11 season was the second under head coach Anthony Grant.
 The Tide finished the season 25–12 (12–4 SEC), winning the Southeastern Conference Western Division, and finishing second in the 2011 National Invitation Tournament.
 The Crimson Tide had four players graduate and two transfer after the season ended.
 They also brought in five freshman recruits and one junior college transfer, finishing fifth in Rivals.com team recruiting rankings.